toddledev/documentation/docs/14-actions/02-working-with-actions/index.md

 2. Enter a name for the event
 3. Optionally provide example output to define the data structure

-In your code, trigger events using the context object's `triggerActionEvent` method with the event name and data.
+In your code, you can trigger events using the context object's `triggerActionEvent` method with the event name and data.
 When using the action in a workflow, you can then handle these events by adding actions to them.

 # Action capabilities
 When developing actions, keep these important considerations in mind: